Ssstaffsignal

 -- KEYS[1] = bucket key

-Staff note on time: Use Redis server time (redis.call("TIME")) to reduce clock-skew risk, but be aware it adds overhead.
+Staff note on time: Use redis.call("TIME") inside the script to reduce clock-skew risk, at ~0.1ms overhead.

 Rendering diagram...